The night before your surgery

 Eating and Drinking Before Surgery

-It is likely that you have been asked not to eat or drink after midnight.
-This usually means avoiding both solid foods and liquids.
+It is likely that you have been asked not to eat or drink after a specific time the evening before or day of surgery.
+This usually means both solid foods and liquids.

 You may brush your teeth and rinse your mouth in the morning.
 If you were told to take any medicine on the morning of surgery, you may take them with a sip of water.

 Symptoms to Report

 If you do not feel well in the days before or on the day of surgery, call your surgeon's office.
 The symptoms your surgeon needs to know about include:

 - Any new skin rashes or skin infections (including herpes outbreak)